 The Jewish nursing home began sometime in the late Nineteenth Century, as can be seen in the Sanborn maps; at the time, it was one of several mansions enjoying the high elevation with its breezes and its distance from the coal dust and smog of the central city.
 At some point, what looks to have been originally a Romanesque Revival mansion on the site was torn down, and replaced with the central Beaux-Arts wing, whereupon, at mid-century, the Modernist wing was added.
 You can see the Bissell water tower, and two other mansions that were apparently later demolished, their properties combined with the nursing home’s.

-Back in the fall of 2012, I took a picture of the screen-work on the Grand facade, and I’m certain the building was not in such bad shape.
-It is a rough neighborhood.
+Back in the fall of 2012, I took a picture of the screen-work on the Grand façade, and I’m certain the building was not in such bad shape.